openrestaurant/restaurant/README.md

 * **Opentable** - Integrates with Opentable: reservation form, badges and ratings.
 * **Foursquare** - Get number of check ins, users, ratings and build widgets for your restaurant.

+## Installation

+* [Spin on Pantheon](https://dashboard.getpantheon.com/products/restaurant/spinup) (recommended) - The Restaurant Distribution is available on Pantheon.
+It takes a few minutes to spin a new restaurant website and it is free to install and try.
+* (Download and install)[https://www.drupal.org/project/restaurant] - The Restaurant Distribution is package on drupal.org and available as a download.
+* (Try on Simplytest)[http://simplytest.me/project/restaurant] - Take the Restaurant Distribution for a 30 minutes test drive on simplytest.me.

 ## Read more

 https://drupal.org/project/restaurant